tflowdev/the-flow/examples/hyperopt/README.md

 Jupyter notebook `model_hyperopt_example.ipynb` demonstrates several hyperparameter optimization capabilities.
 Key features demonstrated in the notebook:

 - Training data is prepared for use
-- Programmatically create Ludwig config dictionary from the training data dataframe
+- Programmatically create The Flow config dictionary from the training data dataframe
 - Setup parameter space for hyperparameter optimization
 - Perform two hyperparameter runs
   - Parallel workers using random search strategy
   - Serial processing using random search strategy
   - Parallel workers using grid search strategy (Note: takes about 35 minutes)
-- Demonstrate various Ludwig visualizations for hyperparameter optimization
+- Demonstrate various The Flow visualizations for hyperparameter optimization